 Best places to stay: Quinta da Meia Eira, Hotel Sao Francisco

 Now that you know all about the best Portuguese islands, it’s time to pack your swimsuits and sunscreen and book your tickets for your next vacation to Portugal.
 Contact us at Travel Triangle and let us plan your dream vacation for you in the best way possible.
 Make the most of the weather at Portuguese islands now!

-A. The islands off Portugal are Madeira Islands.
-They are 360 miles off the coast of north Africa.
+The islands off Portugal are Madeira Islands.
+They are 360 miles off the coast of North Africa.
 They are a cluster of islands but only two, Madeira and Porto Santo, are inhabited by humans.

-A. Yes, you need a visa for Portuguese islands.
+Yes, you need a visa for the Portuguese islands.

 Looking To Book An International Holiday?